Why Do You Need To Visualize Your Accounting Reports?

 5. Statement Of Retained Earnings

-Also known as a statement of owner’s equity or statement of shareholders equity, this accounting report is used by analysts to understand how profits are being utilized.
+Also known as a statement of owner’s equity or a statement of shareholder's equity, this report is used by analysts to understand how profits are being utilized.
 It can be used as a complement to a balance sheet or income statement as well as a separate document.
 Its main three components include the beginning retained earnings, net income, and dividends paid to shareholders.
-This type of report is done once in every accounting period and it allows businesses to understand if they are in a position to finance operations and pay off debt or if there is a deficit.
+This type of report is done once in every accounting period, and it allows businesses to understand if they are in a position to finance operations and pay off debt or if there is a deficit.

 6. Accounts Receivable Aging

-Next in our list of types of accounting report formats, we have the accounts receivable aging report.
-This report type categorizes a company’s accounts receivables by the time they’ve been outstanding or in other words, have not been paid yet.
-Accounts receivables arise when a company offers its customers services or goods on a credit.
-For example, an energy company provides electricity to its customers and cashes them once the month is finished and based on their consumption.
+Next in our list of types of accounting report examples, we have the accounts receivable (AR) aging report.
+This report type categorizes a company’s AR by the time they’ve been outstanding or, in other words, have not been paid yet.
+Receivables arise when a company offers its customers services or goods on credit.
+For example, an energy company provides electricity to its customers and cashes them once the month is finished based on their consumption.

-Generally, the receivables are broken down into time intervals that can be 1 to 30 days up to 90+ days.
-With complimentary information such as the customer name, money balance, and days past, among other things.
+Generally, the receivables are broken down into time intervals that can be 1 to 30 days up to 90+ days, along with details such as the customer name, money balance, and days past.
 Businesses use this report to keep a record of customers' debt and stay on top of collections and any bad debt.

 7. Accounts Payable Aging

-Following on the same line as the previous report type, the accounts payable aging is showing the money your business owes to others instead of what others owe to you.
-Examples of accounts payable include transportation and logistics, production materials, energy/power, and building leasings, among others.
+Following on the same line as the previous report type, the accounts payable (AP) aging shows the money your business owes to others instead of what others owe to you.
+Examples of AP include transportation and logistics, production materials, energy/power, and building leases, among others.

-The accounts payable aging report is intended to provide businesses with a quick idea of all payments that are due in an immediate future.
-Typically, payments are separated into different time intervals, for example, a 30-days period.
+The AP aging report is intended to provide businesses with a quick idea of all payments that are due in the immediate future.
+Typically, payments are separated into different time intervals, for example, a 30-day period.
 Managers use the information extracted from these statements to manage cash flow, build budgets, and calculate future expenses, among other things.

 Accounting Reports Example & Samples

 We just went through the main types of accountant reports.
 As mentioned, there are 3 big report types often used by organizations to assess their financial performance in various aspects.
 These are the balance sheet, the income statement, and the cash flow statement.
-Here we will see how these reports can be elevated with the help of interactive data visualizations and a dashboard generator.
-That said, let’s dive into our management accounting reports examples!
+Here we will see how these reports can be elevated with the help of interactive visualizations and a dashboard generator.
+Let’s dive into our management accounting reports examples!

 The Balance Sheet